morskyjezek/neh-grant-data-project/README.md

 Also demo in notebook.

+### 05. Sharing the project

+Explore various ways to share the project.

+#### 05a.
+Create a twitter bot

-### 06. Create a twitter broadcaster to share the information
+Create a twitter broadcaster to share the information.
 Like the other twitter bots out there.